 If your new role is all they can offer, and it’s equal in pay and status to your pre-maternity leave position, you may be unable to pursue a case; however, you might want to consider speaking with a lawyer to see how they can help.

 I’ve also seen women who’ve been on maternity leave return to work only to find that their employer has made them redundant.
 In these cases, there’s often a real question mark as to whether it’s happened because they have taken parental leave or because the company has undertaken a genuine restructure.
 In the case of the latter — a situation in which the employer has made several people redundant as part of a genuine reconfiguration of its operations, and you have no reason to believe that they’ve singled you out for redundancy— you may have no legal case, and redundancy could be your best option.

 Another problem I’ve encountered is that mothers who return to work can find that their co-workers have received pay rises while they’ve been away.
 This situation can make women feel that they’re 12 months behind and need to play catch-up, especially if their employers have promoted colleagues to levels above them.
 If you feel that you deserve a pay rise, too, talk to your manager.
 You may simply have to complete some training programs before you can secure the pay rise.

-Part-time workers can also face problems on return to work.
+Part-time workers can also face problems on return to work after maternity leave.
 Having chosen to work fewer hours in order to spend more time at home with their babies, they can feel that their career has taken a hit and consequently find it much harder to climb the corporate ladder.
 In fact, this is arguably one of the biggest reasons for the gender pay gap’s existence and is certainly one reason that improving the management of mothers’ return to work is still such a live issue.